sahiljagtap08/sahiljagtap08/README.md

 ###  about me

--  founder @ [petal](https://trypetal.dev) — your technical co-founder, if they were an AI.
+-  founder @ [petal](https://trypetal.dev) — Stop wrestling with MCP tools.
+Start describing what you want.
 -  i write a lot of `typescript`, `c++`, `go`, `python`, `js`, and hate unnecessary abstractions sometimes
 -  born in mumbai, building from SF / VA / random WeWorks
 -  obsessed with: **agentic design**, **infra that scales**, **systems that think**